-Old Town Orange will not disappoint with a selection of bric-a-brac antique stores tucked neatly between cozy sidewalk restaurants and soda fountains.
+Old Town Orange will not disappoint with selecting bric-a-brac antique stores tucked neatly between cozy sidewalk restaurants and soda fountains.

-Covering just one square mile, and encircling a charismatic central plaza created in the late 1800’s, there are more than 100 antique dealers, eatery’s, art galleries, and boutiques.
+Covering just one square mile and encircling a charismatic central plaza created in the late 1800s, there are more than 100 antique dealers, eateries, art galleries, and boutiques.

-Many businesses occupy one of the area’s various historic commercial buildings that are listed on the National Register of Historic Places.
+Many businesses occupy one of the area’s various historic commercial buildings listed on the National Register of Historic Places.

-Scattered about the vibrant business district are old-fashioned residential neighborhoods that have one of the largest concentration of pre-1940’s homes in Southern California, full of small, charming bungalows with pretty cottage gardens.
+Scattered about the vibrant business district are old-fashioned residential neighborhoods with one of the largest concentrations of pre-1940’s homes in Southern California, full of small, charming bungalows with pretty cottage gardens.

-The Orange Public Library and History Center offers a history walk around the 120-year-old neighborhood while the Old Towne Preservation Association offers yearly home tours and an annual Holiday Home Decoration Contest, where residents are invited to deck the halls and decorate their houses in Christmas tradition.
+The Orange Public Library and History Center offer a history walk around the 120-year-old neighborhood.
+In contrast, the Old Towne Preservation Association offers yearly home tours and an annual Holiday Home Decoration Contest.
+Residents are invited to deck the halls and decorate their houses in the Christmas tradition.

-Closer to the center of town is the central plaza, which has an old-fashioned tiled water fountain that boasts 126 lighting and flows combinations, and a beautiful rose garden.
+Closer to the center of town is the central plaza, an old-fashioned tiled water fountain that boasts 126 lightings and flows combinations, and a beautiful rose garden.

-It’s a perfect spot to sit, relax, sip some tea from one a local tearoom, read a book and take in the view of this quaint little town.
+It’s a perfect spot to sit, relax, sip some tea from one local tearoom, read a book, and take in the view of this quaint little town.